-The Writing Center provides writing fellows to meet with ODS students in the ODS office!
-During Spring 2015 writing fellows are available on Tuesdays from 1-2pm and 2:30pm-3:30pm!
+The Writing Center provides writing fellows to meet with ODS students in the ODS office at 009 Milbank Hall or The Writing Fellows Office at 222 Barnard Hall!
+During the Fall 2018 semester, our writing fellow Razia Sultana, is available on Wednesday from 11am-12pm!
 ODS sends outreach emails to our registered students each week inviting them to sign up for these slots!
-Please feel free to contact us at email@example.com if you are registered with ODS and want to meet with our writing fellows!
+Please feel free to contact us at firstname.lastname@example.org if you are registered with ODS and want to meet with our writing fellows!
 You may also sign up at anytime to meet with any writing fellow through the Writing Center at: https://barnard.mywconline.

 Writing Fellow Tips from ODS Students